If you are thinking of buying a family caravan read our list of 10 things that you might want to consider before you buy.

 Having occasionally used electric hook-ups when tent camping (though we prefer to 'keep it wild'), the convenience you get with a caravan is much greater.

 A nice feature on the hob in the Compass Casita 586 is that one of the rings is electric.
-This can save your gas when you are on an electric hook-up.
+This can save you gas when you are on an electric hook-up.

-Although there’s a gas grill, we still bought a low wattage toaster – as well as a low wattage kettle, of course! 😉
+Although there's a gas grill, we still bought a low-wattage toaster and a low-wattage kettle, of course! 😉

-What we have found is that we’re using a lot more water in the caravan then when in a tent.
-Maybe because it’s on tap rather than having to carry it?
+We have found that we're using much more water in the caravan than when in a tent.
+Maybe because it's on tap rather than having to carry it?